RESIST

 RESIST uses an elastic approach for evaluating torsion effects.
 Generally, torsion should be evaluated by taking into account inelastic deformations.

 The lateral resisting systems provided by RESIST are only some of the possible choices currently available.
-Newer technologies, such as buckling-restrained braced frames, base-isolation and other systems may be a suitable for a building.
+Newer technologies, such as buckling-restrained braced frames, base-isolation and other systems may be suitable for a building.
 A structural engineer will provide guidance.

 Fire protection of members is not considered by RESIST.